 We all love little cheats and hacks!
 Our super popular S4H Cheat Cards cover important, need-to-know sewing tips and/or techniques in a handy business card size: 2” wide x 3½” high.
 That’s small enough to tuck into your wallet or tack up on the bulletin board in your sewing room.
 All the individual Cheat Cards are still available on the site, but we’d gotten numerous requests to offer a full set of six.
 So that’s just what we did.
 You can download your set instantly from the Sew4HomeShop on Etsy.

-"Give us the tools and we will finish the job."
-Winston Churchill.
+"Give us the tools and we will finish the job." – Winston Churchill.
 One of the signs of a truly well-made project is that it looks nearly as good on the inside as it does on the outside.
 Finishing a project's inside raw edges will not only elevate the final appearance, it will also elevate your sewing skills to a new level.
-In general, the purpose of any seam finish is to prevent fray-prone fabrics from raveling beyond the seam, leaving a hole in your sewn project.
-It also helps to reduce bulk on certain fabrics, like fleece.
-And, finishing stitches always provide added strength to a seam and the fabric edge.
-However, it's often just about the look, and most professionals recommend you even finish fabrics that don’t appear to require it.
+In general, the purpose of any seam finish is to prevent fray-prone fabrics from raveling beyond the seam, which would then leave a hole in your sewn project.
+It also helps reduce bulk on certain fabrics, such as fleece.
+And, finishing stitches always provide added strength to a seam and the fabric's edge.
+However, it's often only about the look, and most professionals recommend you finish fabrics that don’t even appear to require it.

 In honor of the new year and the new decade, we've put together our list of the top twenty sewing misdemeanors we all try to get away with when we think no one is looking.
 But this year, we're resolving to kick these bad habits to the curb.
 True, the sewing police aren't going to haul us away for these minor infractions, but they are the little no-nos and uh-ohs that should go the way of last year's fake dirty jeans (really... you'd pay for that?!)
 Which of these are you guilty of?
 What other ones would you add?